git clone https://github.com/openliberty/guide-containerize.git

 systemServiceIp

-variable has the same value as what you retrieved in the previous section when manually adding thesystem
+variable has the same value as the IP address that you retrieved in the previous section when you manually added thesystem

 service into theinventory